DGX Spark · part 7

 The Model: bg-digitalservices NVFP4

-The official NVIDIA NVFP4 checkpoint only exists for the 31B dense variant.
-For the 26B-A4B MoE, bg-digitalservices built a community quantization using a custom modelopt plugin — standard NVIDIA tooling doesn't support Gemma 4's fused 3D expert tensor format.
+At launch, NVIDIA's only official NVFP4 checkpoint was for the 31B dense model.
+For the 26B-A4B MoE I needed a community quantization — bg-digitalservices built one with a custom modelopt plugin, since standard NVIDIA tooling didn't support Gemma 4's fused 3D expert tensor format.
+(NVIDIA later published an official nvidia/Gemma-4-26B-A4B-NVFP4 on 2026-05-01, after this was written.)

 The numbers: